ecorengia/pingpong-camel/README.md

 * `pingpong-common` Contains all common files used by the rest of the maven modules.
 * `pingpong-beans` Play ping pong between two Java beans.
+* `pingpong-jms` Play ping pong between using a JMS broker.

 Installation
 ============
-Download this project and in parent folder run
+Download the project and in parent folder run

     mvn clean install